FROGGS/p6-File-Spec/README.md

 ### no-parent-or-current-test

 Returns a test as to whether a given path is identical to the parent or the current directory.
-This is used automatically by `dir()` for directory listings, so under normal circumstances you shouldn't need to use it directly.
+The `dir()` function automatically removes these for you in directory listings, so under normal circumstances you shouldn't need to use it directly.

 	'file' ~~ File::Spec.no-parent-or-current-test    #False
 	'.'    ~~ File::Spec.no-parent-or-current-test    #True